 Federal and state law and Metro policies ensure that the agency’s activities respect and protect the civil rights of all residents.
 These laws include:

 - Title VI of the Civil Rights Act of 1964 is federal law covering programs and services that receive federal money.
 It declares that no person shall be discriminated against or denied benefits on the basis of race, color or national origin.
+Under Title VI, people not proficient in English are entitled to assistance to access critical information about Metro.

 - The Executive Order on Environmental Justice directs agencies to identify and address disproportionately high and adverse human health and environmental effects of their activities on minority populations and low-income populations.